Dear Prospective Reviewer:

-Before you write the review, make sure you know what the focus of the journal Strani jezici is, what kind of articles the journal publishes and what specific reviewing criteria (see Review form) you need to apply while reviewing the manuscript.
+Before you write the review, make sure you know what the focus of the journal Strani jezici is, what kind of articles the journal publishes, and what specific reviewing criteria you need to apply while reviewing the manuscript.

-The following checkpoints should help you to write a review report that would help the Editor-in-Chief make a valid and objective decision on accepting or rejecting the manuscript.
+The following checkpoints should help you to write a review report that would help the Editor make a valid and objective decision on whether to accept or reject the manuscript.

-- Give specific comments and suggestions, including those about scientific/professional aspects (originality, language, theoretical background, methodology, presentation and interpretation of results, discussion, conclusion, implications).
+- Give specific comments and suggestions, including those about scientific/professional aspects of the manuscript (originality, theoretical background, methodology, presentation and interpretation of results, discussion, conclusion, limitations, implications).

-- If you have some ethical concerns (plagiarism, fabrication, falsification, inappropriate data manipulation, unethical conduct with human subjects, copyrights issues etc.), raise your suspicions with the Editor-in-Chief, providing as much detail as possible.
+- If you have any ethical concerns (regarding, for example, plagiarism, fabrication, falsification, inappropriate data manipulation, unethical conduct with human subjects, copyright issues, etc.), raise your suspicions with the Editor-in-Chief, providing as much detail as possible.
 See the Publication Ethics and Publication Malpractice Statement for more information.

 When writing the review report, be aware of the following:

-- If you suggest that the authors include citations to your (or your associates’) work, this must be for genuine scientific reasons, and not with the intention of increasing your citation counts or enhancing the visibility of your work (or that of your associates).
+- If you suggest that the authors include citations to your (or your associates’) work, this must be for genuine scientific reasons.

-- Sometimes reviewers, editors and others involved in the publishing process are under the negative impact of the so-called unconscious bias.
-Thus, we ask you to try to recognize and suppress unconscious bias.
+- Sometimes reviewers, editors, and others involved in the publishing process are under the negative influence of a so-called unconscious bias.
+Thus, please try to recognize and suppress any unconscious bias.

-When you make a recommendation, you should carefully consider the following categories the Strani jezici journal applies for (A) classifying and (B) evaluating articles:
+When reviewing the manuscript, you should carefully consider the following categories that Strani jezici applies for (A) classification and (B) recommendations:

-- Original research article: the results of the original unpublished study are presented in such a way that the study can be replicated or its results verified.
+- Original research article: the results of an original unpublished study are presented in such a way that the study can be replicated or its results verified.

-- Preliminary communication: the results of the original unpublished (un)finished study are presented or some new scientific insights are announced.
+- Preliminary communication: the results of an original unpublished (un)finished study are presented or some new scientific insights are announced.

-- State-of-the-art article: a critical review of the current knowledge in some field is given in such a way that the author’s original contribution to the field can be recognized.
+- State-of-the-art article: a critical review of current knowledge in some field is given in such a way that the article can be recognized as the author’s original contribution to the field.

-- Professional paper: a useful contribution to the profession is given through the description of application of some theoretical implications or research results in the own professional life.
+- Professional paper: a useful contribution to the profession is provided through description of the application of some theoretical knowledge or research results in the author’s own professional life.

-The Editor-in-Chief makes the final decision whether to accept or reject an article.
-He/she will consider the views of two independent reviewers and may ask for a third reviewer if necessary or ask the author for a revised article before making a final decision.
-If you are interested in the Editor-in-Chief’s final decision, you can contact him/her to find out whether the article was accepted or rejected.
+The Editor-in-Chief makes the final decision on whether to accept or reject an manuscript.
+She will consider the views of two independent reviewers and may ask for a third review if necessary before making the final decision.
+If you are interested in the Editor-in-Chief’s final decision, you can contact her to find out whether the article was accepted or rejected.

-Apart from communicating with reviewers through electronic means, the Editor-in-Chief and his/her editorial team do not take part in the reviewing process.
+Apart from communicating with reviewers through electronic means, the Editor-in-Chief and her editorial team do not take part in the reviewing process.

-The Review form is available below.
-The deadline for submitting a review is 30 days of receipt of the manuscript.
+The Review form is available below, the same review form appears in the COMET system.
+The deadline for submitting a review is 30 days after receipt of the manuscript.
 If, for any reason, you will be unable to meet this timeline, please notify the editor as soon as possible.